JakeC007/JakeC007.github.io/_copy/site-copy.md

 FILE:  _includes/shared-cta.html
 NOTE:  One sentence.
 Appears on 4+ pages, so it is the most repeated copy on the site.
 TEXT:
-Working on AI safety for young people or children's privacy?
+Working on children's privacy or youth AI safety?
 I am finishing my PhD in spring 2027 and am open to research, policy, and government roles where this work is directly applicable.

 ---